-For more information about programs and services ASI offers, visit Room 317 in the University Student Union, call 559.278.2656, or visit Fresno State ASI online.
+For more information about all of the programs and services ASI offers, visit Room 317 in the University Student Union or call 559.278.2656.

 Student Recreation Center

 fresnostaterecreation.com

 The mission of the Student Recreation Center, also referred to as the Rec Center, is to provide quality recreational opportunities, experiences, and facilities for the Fresno State community.
 These programs and services are designed to develop a lifetime interest in recreation and fitness activities.
 Opportunities for fun and fitness at the Rec Center include: